 - Like an Old Married Couple: Will invoked this about his bickering with Jazz.
 Jazz's response, naturally, "Oh, now I'm 'old'?!"

-- Like a Son to Me: Uncle Phil's entire relationship towards Will (though sometimes reluctantly).
+- Like a Son to Me: Phil's entire relationship towards Will, though sometimes reluctantly.
 In the last episode, he even calls Will his son.

-- Limited Wardrobe: While Jazz did have a variety of outfits, in order to keep continuity for a certain Running Gag, he only wore one particular set of clothing prior to being thrown out of the house.
+- Limited Wardrobe: While Jazz does have a variety of outfits, in order to keep continuity for a certain Running Gag, he only wears one particular set of clothing prior to being thrown out of the house.
 This is because they almost never refilmed the punchline.

-- Loophole Abuse: Philip and Vivian push Hilary to move out of the house because they need to move Nicky into it.
-They expect her to find an apartment, Vivian says she and Philip will pay first and last month's rent for her.
-Hillary ultimately settles on the pool house, as her parents only said they needed her to move out of the house.
-When Hilary points this out, Philip turns to Vivian and basically whines that Hilary cheated.
+- Loophole Abuse: Phil and Vivian push Hilary to move out of the house because they need to move Nicky into it.
+They expect her to find an apartment as Vivian says she and Phil will pay first and last month's rent for her.
+Hilary ultimately settles on the pool house, as her parents only said they needed her to move out of the house.
+When Hilary points this out, Phil turns to Vivian and basically whines that Hilary cheated.

-- Mama Bear: Vivian was usually a calm, collected voice of reason when compared to the quick-tempered Uncle Phil.
-But if anyone ever dared to put her children or nephew in any sort of danger, all Hell would break loose.
+- Mama Bear: Vivian's usually a calm, collected voice of reason when compared to the quick-tempered Phil.
+But if anyone ever dares to put her children or nephew in any sort of danger, all Hell will break loose:

-- In one episode, Will and Carlton are racially profiled for driving Uncle Phil's law partner's Mercedes in an affluent neighborhood; the two are put in jail and forced to confess on live TV to alert Phil and Viv to what had happened.
-Phil ended up having to hold Vivian back when she stormed into the prison, started openly insulting the officers, and, when dismissed with a "We're busy,", took off her earrings with a "Oh, honey, we about to get VERY busy up in here."
+- In "Mistaken Identity", Will and Carlton are racially profiled for driving the Mercedes of Phil's law partner, Mr. Furth, in an affluent neighborhood; the two are put in jail where they intentionally give a false confess on live TV in order to alert Phil and Vivian of their situation.
+Phil ends up having to hold Vivian back when she storms into the prison, starts openly insulting the officers, and when dismissed with a "We're busy", takes off her earrings with a "Oh, honey, we about to get very busy up in here."

-- One episode saw Carlton befriending some tough black men in Compton using his business skills.
-The group was planning to go to MacArthur Park—an extremely dangerous area—when Vivian showed up to get her son and Will.
-Upon hearing their plans, she told all of the young men outright that none of them would be going to MacArthur Park.
-The biggest of the group—two heads taller that Aunt Viv and with biceps about the size of her head—stood up to protest, and she instantly shut him down: "Boy, do NOT test me."
-The huge guy proceeded to sheepishly sit back down.
+- In "72 Hours", Carlton befriends some tough black men in Compton using his business skills.
+The group was planning to go to MacArthur Park, an extremely dangerous area, when Vivian shows up to get her son and Will.
+Upon hearing their plans, she tells all of the young men outright that none of them will be going to MacArthur Park.
+The biggest of the group, two heads taller that Vivian and with biceps about the size of her head, stands up to protest, and she instantly shut him down: "Boy, do not test me."
+The huge guy proceedes to sheepishly sit back down.